JivrajGrewal23/COSC_499_Project_Woo_Woo_Network/weekly_documents/week5.md

 - Understanding how previous systems work and how to build on them
 - Getting the front and back end to work
 - Start working on the video assignment for next week
+- Upload git stats and repository link on canvas

 ### Meeting with Kimberlee on October 1st: